rogerjdeangelis/utl-python-import-sas-catalogs-and-export-to-R-dataframe/README.md

     https://github.com/Roche/pyreadstat
     https://github.com/ofajardo/pyreadr#what-objects-can-be-read

-    Note the package does not read a stanalone SAS format catalog.
-It needs a SAS table with the user formats.
-The package can only identify labels associated with code in the associated SAS table.

     *_                   _
     (_)_ __  _ __  _   _| |_
     | | '_ \| '_ \| | | | __|